 And most banks are fine with that role — they provide a service and strive to increase profits for shareholders.
 However, a growing number of banks want their role to be more meaningful.

-“Our volunteer program, which we call the XTeam, enables our employees to serve on the boards of local nonprofits, deliver financial literacy courses, and support the community as a whole,” Gazzillo said.
+“Our volunteer program, which we call the XTeam, enables our employees to serve on the boards of local nonprofits, deliver financial literacy courses, and support the community as a whole,” Kiely said.

-“Seeing a family realize the dream of homeownership, when they likely couldn’t have purchased a home on their own, is the most rewarding part of what we do,” Gazzillo said.
+“Seeing a family realize the dream of homeownership, when they likely couldn’t have purchased a home on their own, is the most rewarding part of what we do,” Kiely said.

 Berkshire Bank Commits to 40,000+ Volunteer Hours a Year

-To drive home the company’s commitment to community involvement, every employee receives 16 paid hours each year they can use to volunteer at any organization they choose.
+To drive home the company’s commitment to community involvement, Levante said every employee receives 16 paid hours each year they can use to volunteer at any organization they choose.

 “It’s a way for us, as a business, to stand behind the commitment to service and harness our human capital for good,” he said.
 “All employees, from front-line staff all the way up to the CEO, have that same opportunity to get out and give back in their community.”

-In each of the last two years, 100% of Berkshire Bank employees have participated in the volunteer program and contributed more than 40,000 hours of volunteer service.
+In each of the last three years, 100% of Berkshire Bank employees have participated in the volunteer program and contributed more than 40,000 hours of volunteer service.

 “I think that’s a testament to our cultural commitment to service and investing in our community by using more than our voices,” Levante said.
 “Our employees feel a tremendous responsibility to help every member of our community realize life’s exciting moments.”